jinalklaulitz/PUI2018_msm796/HW11_msm796/README.md

 Marvin Mananghaya (MSM796)

 ### Assignment 1
-Worked with Yushi Chen and  Keundeok Park.
+Worked with Yushi Chen, Tanya Nabila and Keundeok Park.

 ### Assignment 2
 i've visualized the pickup and dropoff magnitude of NYC during June 2018 using Qinyu Goh's comments.